rubaiyathabib/Data-Portfolio/README.md

 ---

-### 3. Retail Product Sales Analysis Using Python, SQL & Power BI
+### 3. Retail Product Sales Analysis Using Python & Power BI

 - **Overview**: Analyzed retail product sales data from 2022-2023, using a dataset of approximately 10k records to understand product performance across different regions and seasons.
 - **Tools Used**: Python (Pandas for data cleaning and analysis), SQL (for querying the database), Power BI (for creating an interactive dashboard).